 - 1. Review of the content of interns' projected Direct Service Agreement (DSA) and activity summaries. - 2.
 Contributions in training seminars. - 3.
 Staff observations from in the preliminary review and in the two performance evaluation meetings. - 4.
-Titanium reports and documentation of direct services (i.e., number of intakes and ongoing counseling hours completed. - 5.
-Monthly reports from the Director recording the percent of actual to targeted hours of intake and returning appointments, and the range of these percentages for permanent staff over the same time period. - 6.
-Permanent clinical staff members' quantitative/written evaluations of intern's performance. - 7.
-Client reports of therapeutic change via the CCAPS. - 8.
-Written instructor evaluations regarding interns' teaching. - 9.
+Titanium reports and documentation of direct services (i.e., number of initial consultations and ongoing counseling hours completed). - 5.
+Permanent clinical staff members' written evaluations of intern's performance. - 6.
+Client reports of therapeutic change via the CCAPS. - 7.
+Written instructor evaluations regarding interns' teaching. - 8.
 Ratings by practicum supervisees on supervisor feedback forms.